 Have your voice heard by joining the Alumni Association Committee, a channel of communication between the University and the Alumni Association.
-The Committee is elected annually and meets quarterly, mainly in Leicester.
+The Committee is elected annually and meets quarterly.

-It comprises a Chair, ten members, and up to five co-opted members (to include a representative from the Governing body of the Students’ Union).
-Additional persons may also attend the meetings as Guests of the Committee.
+The Committee comprises of a Chair, ten full members, and up to five co-opted members (one of whom is a representative of the Students’ Union, usually the current SU President).
+Additional persons may also attend the meetings as guests of the Committee.

 Mr Martin Cullen (LLB Law, 2006)

-Martin is a Law Graduate who was the President of The Students' Union from 2005 - 2007.
-He has been a member of the Alumni Association Committee since 2005, and was elected Chair of the Alumni Association at the AGM in June 2019.
+Martin is a Law Graduate who was the President of the Students' Union from 2005 - 2007.
+He has been a member of the Alumni Association Committee since 2005, and was elected Chair of the Alumni Association at the Alumni Annual Meeting in October 2022.

 In his role as Chair, Martin leads the Alumni Association and its Committee, as well as liaising with University staff to ensure the Alumni voice is heard.
 He also sits on University Council.

 Outside of his Alumni duties, Martin is an entrepreneur working in the Midlands, with his main role being that of Managing Director of Rockstar Marketing Group Ltd, an events and marketing company he started in 2007.
 He is also a Director of a buy-to-let property company, Rockstar Property Group, as well as being involved with a number of local charities.
 Martin lives in Leicester with his wife Sarah, and their recently arrived twin daughters Mia and Ava.

 For matters related to the Alumni Association Committee, you can contact Martin.

 Mr Dan Flatt (BA Modern Languages with Management with a year abroad, 2012)